karmi/retire/README.markdown

-If you're the type with no time for lengthy introductions, you can generate a fully working example Rails application, with an `ActiveRecord` model and a search form, to play with (it even downloads _ElasticSearch_ itself, generates the application skeleton and leaves you with a _Git_ repository to explore the steps and the code):
+If you're the type with no time for lengthy introductions, you can generate a fully working example Rails application, with an `ActiveRecord` model and a search form, to play with (it even downloads _Elasticsearch_ itself, generates the application skeleton and leaves you with a _Git_ repository to explore the steps and the code):

     $ rails new searchapp -m https://raw.github.com/karmi/tire/master/examples/rails-application-template.rb